Dr Martin Luther King Jr

 - Watch BBC resources about Martin Luther King, including videos of his speeches

-- Watch the famous "I Have a Dream" speech, then read an annotated version of MLK's famous "I Have a Dream" speech: compare the written and spoken speech, explore multimedia images and find out more about the historical context of the words
+- Listen to the famous "I Have a Dream" speech, then read an annotated version of MLK's famous "I Have a Dream" speech: compare the written and spoken speech, explore multimedia images and find out more about the historical context of the words

 - Martin Luther King facts for kids